 Any letters/supporting documents should also be submitted to the Admissions Authority.
-Applications and any letters/supporting documents received by the School Admissions Team at its office in Castlewood, Tickenham Road, Clevedon may also be accepted.

 Whilst it is not the responsibility of other offices/schools, the Admissions Authority will use discretion and may accept applications/documents received by other Councils, Schools or other Council offices that are passed to the School Admissions Team.
-They will be accepted as on time if North Somerset Council feels they may have been submitted by the closing time and date.
+They will be accepted as on time if North Somerset Council feels they were submitted by the closing time and date.